Flare Up Soothing Tea

 Ginger

-This common kitchen spice can also be an effective natural remedy for acid reflux.
+This common kitchen spice can also be an effective natural remedy for reducing heartburn.
 The ginger root contains compounds that can help reduce inflammation and soothe the digestive tract, reducing acid reflux symptoms.

 In addition to its anti-inflammatory properties, ginger also contains antioxidants that can help protect the digestive tract from further damage caused by acid reflux.

-a green mug filled with dry tea and a red spoon full of white powder in the foreground
+a green mug filled with dry heartburn ginger tea ingredients and a red spoon full of white powder in the foreground

 First, add 1 tsp of dried coconut milk to a mug